mejiaj/mejiaj/src/pages/blog/post/color-tokens-oklab.md

 }
 ```

 Now the second row, with only green, I've made from the previous primary green and made it the medium, `50` value.
-Then, I used `okchl()` to create visually consistent shades and tints.
+Then, I used `oklch()` to create visually consistent shades and tints.

 This had a few problems because: